-'This Is Us' Clue About Jack's Death Was Revealed In That Vietnam Flashback, So Cue The Theories
+'This Is Us' Revealed A Huge Clue About Jack's Death In That Vietnam Flashback

 The second episode of This Is Us' sophomore season filled us with Manny-in-a-diaper awkwardness, Kate's moving rendition of "Landslide," and some major insight into Jack's past.
 We watched the Pearson patriarch cope with the alcoholism that was affecting not only him, but his family, and we saw the tormented father open up to his doting daughter about his addiction.
 We also got a brief peek into a part of his history that has undoubtedly affected where he is today -- his experience in Vietnam.
 The quick scene offered a gut-wrenching flashback that may prove to be another This Is Us clue about Jack's death, even if its relationship to the event is abstract.
 This is a side of Jack that hasn't been spoken about it in detail, but viewers should definitely not count it out.

 Jack remarked in Season 1 that he was a mechanic in Vietnam, but from what we can tell from last night's reveal, that's not exactly true.
 As Jack boxed out his frustrations and attempted to fight his demons, the audience learned that there's more to the story than previously discussed.
 There are a handful of mysteries surrounding Jack's life, as well as his death, and this chapter in his story is just a "new piece of the puzzle," according to creator Dan Fogelman.

 When asked about how aspects like PTSD, war, and alcoholism will play into everything, he explained,

 Clearly there’s a new piece of the puzzle toward Jack being added on here, which is Vietnam.
 And the fact that you’re flashing to something when he’s hitting that punching bag that doesn’t quite match up with what he’s told his family about his experience in Vietnam is a place that we’re certainly going to be exploring not just this season but as the series continues.